slopjong/avr/eagle/projects/m8-led-blink-dil/README.md

-# ATmega8 LED blink test board
+# ATmega8 LED blink DIL test board

 This board is very useful if you want to get started with programming AVR’s.